Our Maths Co-ordinator is Mrs Julie Kelly

 The purpose of Mathematics in the National Curriculum is to provide children with a foundation for understanding the world and to have the ability to reason mathematically.
 Our Curriculum for mathematics aims to ensure that all pupils become fluent in the fundamentals of mathematics, reason mathematically and can solve problems by applying their mathematics to a variety of situations.

 At Amble Links First School, Maths is taught on a daily basis from Year 1 to Year 4.
-Pupils in Y1-Y4 also complete daily independent maths challenges using differentiated Schofield and Sims books.
+Pupils in Y3 and Y4 also complete daily independent maths challenges using differentiated Schofield and Sims books.

 Maths in KS1 and KS2 is taught using White Rose Maths Schemes of Learning to give us a clear progression.
-Every lesson includes opportunities for the children to deepen their understanding of the concept being taught through reasoning and problem solving challenges.
+Each lesson is adapted to suit the needs or our children.
+Opportunities are given for the children to deepen their understanding of the concept being taught through reasoning and problem solving challenges.
 Arithmetic and Reasoning in all year groups consists of number and place value; addition and subtraction; multiplication and division; and fractions.

 Across Early Years, all children have access to a maths rich environment both indoors and outdoors.
 Opportunities of problem solving are addressed in our day-to-day routines.